mohammeddanishrabbani/VR_Assignment1_MohammedDanishRabbani_MS2024506/README.md

 ## Usage Instructions

 ### Part 1: Coin Detection & Segmentation

-Run the following command to execute the coin detection script:
+Instructions to run:
 Set the WORKING_DIR in VR_graded_assignment_01_part_1.ipynb

-RUN VR_graded_assignment_01_part_1.ipynb
+Run VR_graded_assignment_01_part_1.ipynb on colab or jupiter Notebook
 - This script performs edge detection to detect coins.
 - Segments individual coins using region-based segmentation.
 - Counts the total number of coins and displays the output.

 ### Part 2: Panorama Stitching

-Run the following command to execute the panorama stitching script:
+Instructions to run:
 Set the WORKING_DIR in VR_graded_assignment_01_part_2.ipynb

-RUN VR_graded_assignment_01_part_2.ipynb
+Run VR_graded_assignment_01_part_2.ipynb on colab or jupiter Notebook
 - Extracts key points from overlapping images.
 - Aligns and stitches them to create a panorama.
 - Saves the final panorama image as output.